 Disney Vacation Club is Disney’s vacation ownership program.
 When you become a DVC member, you are purchasing a share of a Disney resort.
 This means that you pay annual fees (or dues) to help maintain the resort.

 As a DVC member, you buy a set amount of points that are given to you every year.
 These points are added to your account and you can then use them to pay for your stay at any Disney Vacation Club resort any time of the year, or you can sell them.

-The Disney Vacation Club offers affordable ways to save money on your vacations, there’s no doubt about that.
+The Disney Vacation Club offers affordable ways to save money on your vacations; there’s no doubt about that.
 While taking your family along on any Disney vacation is a costly adventure, this is just one way to make it a little more affordable on your wallets and bank account.

 If you don’t want to become a DVC member, you can still reap the savings and benefits!

-A lot of places allow you to rent these points from other members that won’t be using them.
+A lot of places allow you to rent these points from other members who won’t be using them.
 These are referred to as Disney DVC rental locations, and there are several great ones that you can choose between.

 By using a Disney DVC rental place, you can easily save up to 80% off of the cost of a night at one of the Disney Resorts!
-That’s hundreds of dollars worth of savings, per night!
+That’s hundreds of dollars worth of savings per night!

 Where are the Disney Vacation Club Resorts?